zippyy/myblog/content/post/tailscale-unifi-udm-remote-access/index.md

 ### Can I install Tailscale directly on a UniFi Dream Machine?

 Yes.
 UniFi does not currently offer first-party native Tailscale support in the standard VPN settings, but the SierraSoftworks community project installs Tailscale on UniFi OS devices and runs it as a persistent service.
+This alswo works on the Cloud Gateways like UXG-MAX and UCG-Fiber

 ### Does this replace UniFi Teleport?